SeanPesce/Library_Wrappers/README.md

 # Library Wrappers

-A compilation of shared library wrapper templates (for Windows and Linux) from various authors.
+A compilation of shared library wrapper templates and generation tools (for Windows and Linux) from various authors.

 Compiled by Sean Pesce